Which city is cheaper, Asheville or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Asheville and New Orleans during the summer are popular places to visit.
-The music scene and the family-friendly experiences are the main draw to New Orleans this time of year.
+The city activities, the music scene, and the family-friendly experiences are the main draw to New Orleans this time of year.
 Furthermore, many travelers come to Asheville for the hiking, the music scene, and the family-friendly experiences.

 In the summer, New Orleans is around the same temperature as Asheville.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Asheville is about 82°F (28°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Asheville averages at about 82°F (28°C).

 In Asheville, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the summer, New Orleans often gets around the same amount of sunshine as Asheville.
 New Orleans gets 264 hours of sunny skies this time of year, while Asheville receives 268 hours of full sun.